What types of bunion surgery are there?

 -

 The duration of percutaneous foot surgery for hallux valgus ranges from 30 to 90 minutes.
-It is always necessary to take into account the severity of the deformity or the presence of other associated lesions that may prolong the surgical time.
+It is always necessary to take into account the severity of the deformity or the presence of other associated injuries that may prolong the surgical time.
 However, it is rarely longer than 90 minutes.

 The important thing about this procedure is that the patient is awake and conscious during the surgery and that it allows the patient to ambulate with his postoperative footwear without inconveniences.